 Likewise, in contrast to the Mycenaean world and that of the so-called ‘Dark Age,’

 the Greek world from the eighth century onwards is a fully historical world, in which the evidence of archaeology can be combined with the expression of the thoughts and feelings of contemporary individuals, to produce a comparatively detailed account, not only of what men did, but of why they did it, and of the pressures and limitations of their actions.
-The reason for this difference is the advent of literacy: rather than contrast prehistory with history, we should perhaps talk of the difference between our knowledge of literate and non-literate societies (7)

 This is, however, misleading, as the subsequent narrative demonstrates.
 Since we do not possess any other contemporary works, by which to judge ‘Homeric’ epic (whenever it was composed), it is impossible to determine to what degree it does in fact reflect “the thoughts and feelings of contemporary individuals”.
-M. does not establish any definitive criteria for concluding that ‘Homer’ reflects contemporary society on many crucial points.
+Murray does not establish any definitive criteria for concluding that ‘Homer’ reflects contemporary society on many crucial points.
 With Archilochus, we do get the “expression of the thoughts and feelings” of the contemporary individual, but most of these “contemporary individuals” are from the seventh and sixth centuries.

-M. also attempts to advance his thesis by contrasting the single wanax (king) in the Mycenaean period with the numerous basilées (heads of noble families) at the end of the ‘Dark Age’:
+Murray also attempts to advance his thesis by contrasting the single wanax (king) in the Mycenaean period with the numerous basilées (heads of noble families) at the end of the ‘Dark Age’:

 Whether the Boulé existed already in Homer’s day, as is here maintained, is open to debate.
 Otherwise, we are told that basileus was clearly a later Greek term, although in the Bronze Age it applied to “a group of people somewhere much lower in the hierarchy,” and was subsequently used to designate “the heads of the noble families”; initially, however, in the Linear B tablets the word for king is wanax (38).
 This interpretation is appealing only until one realises that on the basis of the Linear B tablets there could have been almost as many wanaktes in Mycenaean times as there were basilées in later periods.

 In light of this incontrovertible continuity in the religious sphere, it is no less possible that there was similar continuity in the social and political realm.
 As for the latter, if one can go so far as to maintain that “Homer and Hesiod show that the polis already existed in all its essential aspects by the end of the Dark Age” (62), is there really any reason not to conclude that the polis existed already in Mycenaean times?
-Certainly M. does not demonstrate that it was formed in the so-called ‘Dark Age’.
+Certainly Murray does not demonstrate that it was formed in the so-called ‘Dark Age’.
 One has therefore to be very cautious about painting a picture in which just about everything begins all over again in the ‘Dark Age,’ and that from virtually ex nihilo we have a process of incremental progress.
-We simply do not possess the source s to trace or demonstrate such a hypothesis.
+We simply do not possess the sources to trace or demonstrate such a hypothesis.

-The picture of Mycenaean culture is one of great sophistication.
+The picture of Mycenaean culture is one of great sophistication.[14]
+In connection with its end, one should perhaps talk more in terms of disruption than of destruction.

-M. maintains that one of the means of illuminating the vision is by tracing the phenomenon of urbanisation:
+Murray maintains that one of the means of illuminating the vision is by tracing the phenomenon of urbanisation:

 … the development of the polis is also a process of urbanisation, which can be traced in the physical remains,